City of Sequim Tourism Enhancement Grant Fund

 - All websites to be funded, in part or fully, by a Tourism Enhancement Grant must contain one of the web-ready logos displayed either on a lodging page or in a prominent location and linking to Sequim-Dungeness Valley lodging (www.visitsunnnysequim.com) to be eligible for disbursement of funds.

-Requests for final or partial payment must include:
+Requests for final payment must include:

 - A completed submission form requesting reimbursement including required documentation for type of promotion and signed by the project/event director.